Recommendations

 Remember that if you have an internet connection you can look up stuff on the net and perhaps get some idea of what a “thing” does and why it might be on your computer.
 There are some very evil sounding but harmless (even helpful) programs out there that you might want or even need to run your computer.

-Google, ASK, Dogpile, Yahoo, and MSN are just a few of the available Search Engines on the Web.
+Google, Dogpile, Yahoo, and MSN are just a few of the available Search Engines on the Web.
 Use search engines to research your questions, they are easy to use and often offer several answer sources allowing for a comparison and verification of the results. – Or, CALL US!

 If or when pop-up ads do invade your screen it is our recommendation that the user go immediately to the task bar at the bottom of the monitor and right click the pop-up button (assuming a right handed mouse) and close the pop-up here and not in the frame itself.

 It is absolutely necessary to keep dust and dirt out of your computer.
 The purchase of “canned air” or some way of carefully blowing/vacuuming the dust out of your computer every six months or so is recommended.
 Never blow air into a fan that is running - these fans are not designed for this abuse.
 A word of caution: never perform this action with the power on.
-In fact, if you are going to blow air into your computer or even remove the case cover do so only after unplugging the power source.
+In fact, if you are going to blow air into your computer or even remove the case cover do so only after turning off the computer and unplugging the power source.
 Be aware that static shock is not good for your computer so make sure to ground yourself before working on it.

-Free Spyware Protection
+Free Spyware Protection - use at your own risk

 Whether you pay for your protection or use a Freeware version, keep the program up-to-date for the best protection.
 There are NO products out there that are free from attacks by the “Bad People” which is why we recommend back-up protection that you can “run on demand” to clean up any loose ends.